improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 * We want to display the list of employees when the user clicks the employee link in the navbar.
 * To do this, we need to build three components:
-  * The _Employees_ route handler that acts as our controller component.
+  * The _Employees_ route handler that acts as our container component.
   * The _EmployeeTable_ component to contain our list of employees.
   * The _EmployeeRow_ component that is repeated within our _EmployeeTable_ component for each employee.